JakeHukari/DuckyPi/README.md

 The HackyPi will harvest all stored WiFi usernames & passwords, system information, & stored browser data (saved login data, browsing history, cookies, etc. from Chrome, Firefox, & Edge).

-The HackyPi will compress all harvested data into a zip file & copy it to the `DUCKYPI` USB drive.
+The HackyPi will compress all harvested data into a zip file & copy it to your `DUCKYPI` USB drive.

 The HackyPi will then delete the harvested data from the system.
-It will only remain on the `DUCKYPI` USB drive.
+It will only remain on your `DUCKYPI` USB drive.

 # Loot Retrieval
-Once harvest is complete there will be a date & time stamped zip file on the `DUCKYPI` USB drive.
+Once harvest is complete there will be a compressed, date & time stamped, Loot folder on your `DUCKYPI` USB drive.

-Unzip the file & you will find the harvested data.
+Unzip the folder & you will find the harvested data.

 WiFi credentials & system info will be stored in plaintext file format (.txt).

 Browser information will be stored in database format (sqlite & json).
 Some browser information may be encrypted or hashed & will need to be decrypted to view the data.

 # Modifications
 To modify the images on the HackyPi screen you will need to ensure you convert your images to a .bmp format.

 Normal Bitmap (24-bit) will not work.
 You need to convert them to indexed color BMPs (8-bit or less with a color palette).
 If the images are standard 24-bit color, they will fail to load on the HackyPi screen.

 You will also need to ensure the images are the correct size for the screen (240x135).

-The HackyPi will NOT auto-resize images.
+#### The HackyPi will NOT auto-resize images.

 If you would like to change the font (vt323_12 from Google Fonts by default) you can upload any standard TTF font but it will need to be converted to a .bdf font format.

-The HackyPi will NOT auto-convert TTF to BDF.
+#### The HackyPi will NOT auto-convert TTF to BDF.

 # WARNING
 This payload is for educational purposes only.
 Unauthorized access to computer systems is illegal & can result in serious legal consequences.
 Use this tool responsibly & only with proper authorization.